Skip to Content

 The written word has become devalued.
 First by the content mills and internet click farms of the 2010s, then by large language models that can pump out plausible but factually incorrect writing at scale.
 Gazetteer strives to be the opposite of all that, and I believe that there’s no better place than the printed page to restore value to the written word.

 That said, we’re not against technological advancement; we’re against the harms caused by thoughtless and greedy implementation of technology.
-We are not necessarily anti-AI; we are anti-AI slop.
+We're not anti-AI; we are anti-AI slop.

 The main reason we read, I believe, is to connect with humans.
 And the main reason we read local news is to understand from other humans what’s happening in our vicinity.